tigerpixel/Currier/README.md

 If you use Carthage to build your dependencies, make sure you have added `Currier.framework` to the "_Linked Frameworks and Libraries_" section of your target, and have included them in your Carthage framework copying build phase.

-### Git submodule
+### Git Submodule

-1. Add the Currier repository as a [submodule][https://git-scm.com/book/en/v2/Git-Tools-Submodules] of your application’s repository.
+1. Add the Currier repository as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of your application’s repository.
 1. Run `git submodule update --init --recursive` from within the Currier folder.
 1. Drag and drop `Currier.xcodeproj` into your application’s Xcode project or workspace.
 1. On the “General” tab of your application target’s settings, add `Currier.framework`. to the “Embedded Binaries” section.